 • Exercising the powers for a proper purpose

-• Acting in good faith and in the interest of the company
+• Acting in good faith and the interest of the company

 • Not making secret profits